eliemichel/LearnWebGPU/basic-3d-rendering/3d-meshes/basic-shading.md

 ### Light direction

-Shading occurs in the **fragment shader**, so we need to forward the normal attribute:
+Now the normal data is loaded from the file, and accessible to the vertex shader.
+But shading occurs in the **fragment shader**, so we need to forward the normal attribute:

 ```rust
 struct VertexOutput {